 We project ourselves onto the things we ingest.
 So when we read books or blogs or social media posts, when we watch movies, tv shows, the news… we presume others intentions to mirror our own.
 However that does not make it so.
 Other people are not just like we are.
 We are all varied, nuanced, different… And this is beautiful!
 By reading others stories, if we are ourselves strong and stable in who we are: we are validated, motivated, and inspired.
 We are able to be happy for others achievements, rather than resentful.
 We are capable of having empathy for others struggles, rather than viewing another’s personal journey as a hotbed of excuses.
 We do not pass negative judgement on the mere act of expression from another, unless we are triggered by our own “stuff”.
 Excuses are for people who do not move forward or overcome.
 REASONS are explanations for a time of challenge, and the difference is in the outcome.
 Individuals who are not strong within may feel defensive, as others achievements only highlight their own lack of forward motion, and they project narcissism and negativity onto a proven-to-be-healthy act that most others will perceive as positive.
 This helps them feel better about their own stagnation.
 Perception is personal projection, and it is not public opinion.

 I do not care for Penelope Trunk.
 Her anti-feminist rantings have infuriated me many times.
 However I deeply respect, and sometimes envy her ability to share with millions of readers her very complicated and controversial perspectives and opinions.
-In this post
+In this post, she talks about why she so openly shares.

 So what I’m telling you here is that I’m scared of secrets.
 I’m more scared of keeping things a secret than I am of letting people know that I’m having trouble.
 People can’t believe how I’m willing to write about my life here.
 But what I can’t believe is how much better my life could have been if it had not been full of secrets.